authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 BIMI Location in the message headers {#bimi_results}
 ----------------------------------

-Upon successful completion of the BIMI lookup, in addition to stamping the results in the Authentication-Results header, the MTA should also stamp the lookup location of the BIMI logo in the RFC5322 BIMI-Location header.
+Upon successful completion of the BIMI lookup, in addition to stamping the results in the Authentication-Results header, the MTA MUST also stamp the lookup location of the BIMI logo in the RFC5322 BIMI-Location header.
 The syntax of the header is as following:

 BIMI-Location: Header telling the MUA where to get the BIMI logo from.
 This is formed by combining the 'l' and 'z' values from the BIMI DNS record.